 Both whey protein and casein are obtained from dairy products, particularly milk and cheese, are extremely useful for fat loss, weight loss, and bodybuilding.
 Just like any other thing that has its respective pros and cons, so do have casein and whey protein.

 Although whey powder is the first choice amongst most bodybuilders, casein, too, provides various benefits, though it has earned a bad reputation for itself.
-So, which among the two is better?
+So, which of the two is better?
 Read on to know the difference between whey protein and casein.

 - Whey protein is extracted from the liquid whey of cheese and casein, derived from milk, during its manufacturing.
 Sweet whey and sour whey are two types of whey protein.
 Sour whey is obtained while making acidic types of cheeses, while sweet whey is procured during the process of sweet cheese making.